ZenMate Review: Quick Expert Summary

 I’m a big fan of how ZenMate comes with full protection against IPv6, DNS, and WebRTC leaks (some top VPNs like VyprVPN don’t have IPv6 and WebRTC protection and you need to manually disable them).
 I ran leak tests on 10+ servers and thankfully never saw any leaks.

-And I like that ZenMate has some really cool advanced security features like perfect forward secrecy and RAM-only servers.
+And I like that ZenMate has perfect forward secrecy and RAM-only servers.
 Perfect forward secrecy changes your encryption key for each session so that hackers can’t compromise past or future sessions.
 And RAM-only servers never store any data on a hard drive and every server reset wipes all of the data.

-What’s more, ZenMate VPN is one of the only VPNs on the market (alongside CyberGhost VPN and ExpressVPN) that provides encryption on its browser extensions — ZenMate’s support representatives confirmed that the browser extensions use 128-bit AES encryption, which provides excellent security.
+ZenMate is one of the only VPNs on the market with encryption on its browser extensions — ZenMate’s support representatives confirmed that the browser extensions use 128-bit AES encryption, which provides excellent security.
+The only other VPNs that have this are CyberGhost VPN and ExpressVPN.

-ZenMate VPN has additional features like a tool that automatically clears your browsing history, split-tunneling, and a malware blocker, but these features are only available on ZenMate’s browser extensions — and aren’t included on the apps.
+ZenMate VPN also has a range of additional features like a tool that automatically clears your browsing history, split-tunneling, and a malware blocker, but these features are only available on ZenMate’s browser extensions — and aren’t included on the apps.
 Most of my favorite VPNs like ExpressVPN, Private Internet Access, and ProtonVPN include all of their features on all of their apps and browser extensions.

 - Stealth Connection.
 This feature automatically clears your browsing history and cookies when you disconnect from ZenMate VPN.
 It’s similar to incognito mode in popular browsers like Chrome, Firefox, Edge, and Safari, but Stealth Connection is more convenient — I don’t need to open a separate window for incognito mode to clear my history.
 I tested this feature multiple times, and it always deleted my internet history and removed all cookies to help provide extra online privacy.